What is a community foundation?

 What is the minimum amount I must give to establish a fund at the Foundation?

-The minimum gift required to establish most types of funds is $10,000.
-A scholarship fund requires an opening gift of $25,000.
+As of July 1, the minimum gift required to establish most types of funds is $25,000.
+A scholarship fund requires an opening gift of $40,000.
 The initial gift may be from one donor or from many.

 What are some of the NCCF’s benefits and services?